Next.js Quick start guide

 npm install @apollo/client graphql

-1. Create a services folder in the root directory of the project.
-Then, create a file called apollo-client.js in this folder.
+2. In the src directory of the project, create a file called apollo-client.js.
 Copy the following code to this file to import and initialize the Apollo client:

 import { ApolloClient, InMemoryCache } from "@apollo/client";